 I made a goal for myself to read all of Hemingway’s novels before I finished law school.
 As of writing this, I had completed two of eight.

 June 23, 2019 Update: I didn’t finish before graduation but that’s okay.

 For Whom the Bell Tolls

 Across the River and into the Trees

 The Garden of Eden

 If you take anything away from this blog post, let it be to give your best friend a copy of your favorite book during the upcoming holiday season.
-It could inspire them in ways beyond your imagination.
+It could change their life.